severikupari1/lexcell/src/pages/en/about/index.md

 path: /about
 title: Specialists
 ---
-Are you interested to be a part of the team?
+Are you interested to be part of the team?